cskylab/cskylab/cs-sys/opn-cluster/README.md

 #### Restore genesis configuration

+Full OPNSense configuration is stored in a model called **config genesis** for both machines in the cluster.

+To restore configuration model:

 - Find the assigned dhcp ip addresses for `opn-main` and `opn-aux` machines and connect to both GUI consoles with <https://IPAddress>
 - Login with user `root` and password `opnsense`
 - Go to **System -> Configuration -> Backups**